DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Data

-Given the novelty of this dataset in the context of computer vision, we use a series of metrics designed to evaluate model performance on subtasks within our dataset.
-Before constructing any end-to-end system, we would like to know, primarily, how easily an object detector can localize \textit{any} cuneiform sign, regardless of identity, and how well an off-the-shelf classification algorithm can recognize cuneiform signs when provided with ``correct'' (i.e. human-generated) image regions.
+Before constructing any end-to-end system, we would like to know, primarily, how easily an object detector can localize \textit{any} cuneiform sign, regardless of identity, and how well an off-the-shelf classification algorithm can recognize cuneiform signs when provided with ``correct'' (i.e., human-generated) image regions.
 For the former task, we rely on standard object detection metrics, prioritizing the single-class Average Precision (AP) used to evaluate object detectors on other datasets \cite{DBLP:journals/corr/abs-1708-02002}.
 This metric is computed with respect to an Intersection over Union (IoU) threshold that demarcates whether a prediction is a true or false positive.
 Per-class AP values are computed, and then averaged over all classes (in the multi-class case).
 These values can be computed over varying IoU thresholds, but we focus on the AP@50 (50\% IoU overlap) metric.
-State of the art multi-class object detectors can achieve AP@50 metrics upwards of 61\% on large datasets such as COCO \cite{DBLP:journals/corr/abs-1708-02002}.
+State of the art multi-class object detectors achieve AP@50 metrics upwards of 61\% on large datasets such as COCO \cite{DBLP:journals/corr/abs-1708-02002}.